ADA-research/VERONA/README.md

 ### Optional: AutoVerify Installation

-To use the auto-verify verifiers, you need to install auto-verify separately:
+To use the auto-verify verifiers, you need to additionally install auto-verify:

 **Note:** On macOS (and sometimes on Linux), you may need to install `swig` first with `conda install -c conda-forge swig`.